mamantoha/crystal_mpd/README.md

 If you're using `MPD::Client` and would like to have your application added to this list, just submit a PR!

-- [MPD Web Client](https://github.com/mamantoha/mpd_web_client) - control MPD audio playing in the browser
+- [cryMPD](https://github.com/mamantoha/cryMPD) - control MPD audio playing in the browser

 ## Contributing